omygTSUX/delete-socialgames-tweets/README.md

-# delete_my_tweets
+# delete-socialgames-tweets
-The program deletes my tweets from social games.
+The app deletes your tweets from social games.
 This branch is using heroku for auto-daily run.